agdturner/ccg-generic/README.md

 - Output data are to be stored within dataDir in an output directory (outputDir).

 #### Generic_IO
-General IO utility class for initialising things like BufferedReaders and for setting the syntax of StreamTokenizers.
+General Input/Output utility class for initialising things like BufferedReaders and for setting the syntax of StreamTokenizers.
+Also for reading from files, writing to files and copying and moving files.

 ### 4. lang